By Dan Coughlin

 Services in care of The Billow Funeral Homes & Crematory, 85 N. Miller Road, Akron, OH 44333

-To plant a tree in memory of Rob Lucas, please click here.
+To send sympathy gifts to the family or plant a tree in memory of Rob Lucas, please visit our tribute store.